Justin0526/DOP_PO1_Team1_M1/README.md

 From that day on, Eli made it his mission to uncover stories wherever he went, always chasing the magic behind numbers and hidden doors.

+This is Justin's second branch and this particular line of code is not pushed to main